juliohm1978/python-juliohmtools/README.md

 # Python juliohmtools

-A collection of Python libraries
+A collection of Python libraries.
+Releases are uploaded to <https://pypi.org/project/juliohmtools/>, so you can easily use Pip to install the library.

 ## Installation